gbmhunter/blog/content/pcb-design/component-packages/tqfp-component-package/index.md

 ## Overview

 A variant of the QFP component package.
-See the {{% link text="QFP Component page" src="../qfp-component-package" %}} for more info.
+See the [QFP Component page](../qfp-component-package) for more info.